pudly/schmopera-hugo/content/articles/arc.md

 But I adored _Only an Octave Apart_, the recently-released collaboration between star countertenor [Anthony Roth Costanzo](/scene/people/anthony-roth-costanzo/) and actor/cabaret singer [Justin Vivian Bond](https://www.justinvivianbond.com/).
 It's essentially an album of duets, fusing operatic arias and pop songs in properly ingenious arrangements — many of which were done by _au courant_ composer Nico Muhly.

+First thing's first: Costanzo sounds his best yet.
+He sings full-out with a tone that seems new, the latest colour of an ever-changing voice.
+Here, Costanzo has a smooth, enameled sound, confident in his technique but with a refreshing sense of ease.
+When he croons into the microphone it's a choice, not an unwanted ASMR experience.

+And Bond is a fantastic foil to Costanzo.
+Together, they really do sing an octave apart, and instead of it cuing an eye roll, it lands like lovable camp.
+Bond's throaty sound is equal parts Elvis Costello, David Bowie, and Rufus Wainwright

+rooted in history/technique/respect for our ancestors, but using the medium to say something really modern (or at least saying it in a modern context, since this argument over gender is actually really old)

 JVB: Broadway, Off-Broadway, West End, _Short Bus_, _The Get Down_

 *